patkarlab/nanopore_fusion/README.md

 ## Introduction

 **actrec/nanopore_fusion** is a modular, computational pipeline for identification of gene fusions from long-read RNA sequencing data.
 The pipeline is implemented in Nextflow.
 It utilzes long read data in FASTQ format, aligns the reads to human genome, and calls RNA fusions.
-It also integrates results from multiple fusion detection tools (CTAT-LR-fusion, Genion, LongGF, and FusionSeeker) and compiles them into a single spreadsheet, which includes fusion calls, as well as coverage information across target regions.
+It also integrates results from multiple fusion detection tools (Jaffal, CTAT-LR-fusion, Genion, LongGF, and FusionSeeker) and compiles them into a single spreadsheet, which includes fusion calls, as well as coverage information across target regions.
 Additionally, the pipeline generates a merged TSV file that can be directly used as input for FusViz, a web-based application for visualizing, interpreting, and prioritizing genomic and transcriptomic structural variations.
 Other key outputs include -
 - An interactive HTML fusion visualization report from CTAT-LR-fusion
 - A read length distribution histogram for the FASTQ inputs
 - Sorted and indexed BAM files